Carvago/career-framework/tech/career-framework/calibration.md

 # Calibration (Consistency Checks)

 With a large organization, it is important that we are consistent in the evaluation across various families, teams and managers.
 To achieve consistency across the board, there are several routines that take place during the performance review cycle:
-- Calibration sessions trainings for Managers
+- Calibration Training for Managers
 - Pre-review Calibration
 - Data-based Sanity Check
 - Lessons Learned

-## Training - Calibration sessions trainings for Managers
+## Calibration Training for Managers

 Having people aligned on expectations from each role up front is the most efficient way.
-We are going to have a sessions with managers before each performance review cycle to make sure everyone has the same understanding of:
+We are going to have a session with managers before each performance review cycle to make sure everyone has the same understanding of:
-- Impact expectations from each Level (Beginner, Intermediate, Advanced, Expert, Leading Expert) - especially for `Expert` and `Leading Expert` level there is sometimes confusion what is the expected impact of relevant competencies
+- Impact expectations from each Level (Beginner, Intermediate, Advanced, Expert, Leading Expert) - especially for `Expert` and `Leading Expert` level there is sometimes confusion what is the expected impact of relevant competencies.
+- Each role has certain responsibilities and fullfilling them well is a prerequisite for having a good performance in a given role.
+And also, people can be demonstrating additional competencies that are required for advancement in their career.
+We need to make sure we are recognizing these two categories and not rewarding behaviours where people would be just going after the next-level competencies without doing their current role well.
-- Are we looking for these expectations as grow aspect or performance (role responsibility) aspect?
-Competencies once achieved are not guaranteed to be retained for ever
+- Competencies once achieved are not guaranteed to be retained for ever.
 - What should be the manager's action if people are under-performing or over-performing.
 - Make sure everyone is aware of additional resources - Examples of Competency Interpretations.
 Opportunity to discuss questions within larger group to get more opinions.